LinuxpowerLudo/Pairs-Trading-Project/README.md

 ## Method 3: Kalman Filters Approach
 In this approach, the hedge ratio pertaining to a given pair has been calculated dynamically using Kalman Filters.
 The added benefit of using Kalman Filters instead of a simple Linear Regression, is that it is not fixed for a given time period.
 The hedge ratio dynamically evolves, by considering the new data inputs and arrives at a more realistic representation of the underpinning relationship between two stocks.
 Especially since they are continuously influenced by various factors and developments during any given time period.
-Hence it would be naive to simply label a fixed constant to represent the relationship between the stocks.
+Hence it would be naive to simply label a fixed constant to represent the relationship between stocks.

 (For an intuitive and clear understanding of Kalman Filters, check out this [video](https://www.youtube.com/watch?v=mwn8xhgNpFY&t=4s))